Aider-AI/aider/docs/repomap.md

-You'll recall that we identified the 3 key steps required to use GPT to code within a large, pre-existing codebase:
+You'll recall that we identified the 3 key steps required to use GPT to complete a coding task within a large, pre-existing codebase:

 1. Find the code that needs to be changed.
 2. Understand how that code relates to the rest of the codebase.